MicrosoftDocs/azure-devops-docs/docs/report/analytics/client-authentication-options.md

 - As part of good password management, these tokens automatically expire so you don't have to remember to change your password
 - Since PATs are a generated password, you won't use a common password as part of your AAC, which means a more limited surface area for attack
-- If you need to provide a diagnostic trace and forget to replace the value, you can simply revoke the credential thereby maintaining secure access to Azure DevOps.
+- If you need to provide a diagnostic trace and forget to replace the value, you can simply revoke the credential thereby maintaining secure access to Azure DevOps Services.

 0. Sign in to Azure DevOps Services, open your user profile menu, and select **Security**.